 So you’ve read our glowing review and Beam vs Playbar vs Playbase feature, and have decided Sonos’ smallest, most affordable TV speaker is the one for you.
-Well done on making an excellent choice!
+Well done!
+The Beam is an excellent choice.

 Check you’re receiving Dolby Digital

 Sonos does a good job of guiding you in making the HDMI connection between your TV and the Beam and enabling the ARC function, even going as far as giving fairly tailored advice by TV brand.
 What it doesn’t do is give instructions for ensuring the signal the Beam is receiving from your TV is Dolby Digital.

 This is a crucial step in ensuring the Beam sounds its best, as it results in a louder, weightier, more spacious sound - even when the Dolby Digital signal is simple stereo.

 It’s easy to understand why Sonos wouldn’t get into it during set-up – all of the TVs have different options, and if you throw sources into the mix it adds an extra layer of complexity.
 For that reason, we’re not going to go into too much detail here.
 Suffice to say, you need to delve into your TV’s sound menus to make sure it’s outputting audio via the HDMI using Dolby Digital, and doing the same with any sources, whether that be Sky, a PlayStation 4, Blu-ray player or anything else.

 To check everything’s working, open the Sonos app on your phone, press the 'More' tab at the bottom-right, and scroll down and tap on the 'About Your Sonos System' option.
 Here you’ll find a list of your Sonos devices, complete with info such as the IP and MAC addresses of each.
 Underneath the Beam, you’ll also see a reference to the audio format it’s currently receiving.
 If it doesn’t say Dolby Digital (5.1 or 2.0, depending on what you’re playing), have another look at your settings.